Morphological Transition: From Meanders to Mound Structures: Mound formation

 This scaling relation highlights that the destabilizing effect of the ES barrier can be counterbalanced by enhanced adatom mobility.
 At large $n_{DS}$, a particle can perform many surface jumps before incorporation into the crystal, effectively overcoming even a sizable ES barrier.
 In this way, higher diffusion not only increases lateral transport but also enhances step permeability, enabling adatoms to cross step edges instead of being trapped.
 As a result, the system recovers meander-like morphologies instead of mounded ones.

-Another key parameter that significantly influences surface nucleation - and therefore plays a central role in pattern formation - is the adparticle density $c_0$.
+Another key parameter that significantly influences surface nucleation-and therefore plays a central role in pattern formation-is the adparticle density $c_0$.
 This parameter can be interpreted as the flux of particles arriving at the surface.
 In Fig.~\ref{nds-vs-c0-L10}, we present how the surface morphology evolves as a function of both the number of diffusional jumps $n_{DS}$ and the initial adparticle concentration $c_0$.
 The simulation time was normalized such that the same number of monolayers was deposited in each case.
 The diagram reveals that higher values of $c_0$ tend to promote mound formation, while increasing $n_{DS}$ leads to smoother surfaces and supports the emergence of meandered structures.
-The transition between these two growth regimes - meanders and mounds - can be approximately described by the relation:
+The transition between these two growth regimes-meanders and mounds-can be approximately described by the relation:

 indicating that $c_0$ acts in a manner analogous to the ES barrier.
 A higher particle flux (i.e., higher $c_0$) reduces the effective mobility of adatoms, favoring mound formation in a way similar to an increased ES barrier.
 Interestingly, surface patterns located near the transition line (just below the meander-to-mound boundary) exhibit a characteristic and reproducible morphology.
 These structures typically consist of rectangular mounds, elongated in the direction perpendicular to the steps, indicating a well-defined intermediate regime between meanders and fully developed pyramids.